-This initiative is one of a number of measures set out in the publication ‘Forests & Water: Achieving Objectives under Ireland’s River Basin Management Plan 2018-2021 which details how DAFM and the wider forest sector will fulfil their role in achieving the objectives under the 2nd cycle of the Water Framework Directive (WFD) as set out in the River Basin Management Plan for Ireland 2018-2021.
+This initiative is one of a number of measures set out in the publication ‘Forests & Water: Achieving Objectives under Ireland’s River Basin Management Plan 2018-2021.
+It details how DAFM and the wider forest sector will fulfill their role in achieving the objectives under the 2nd cycle of the Water Framework Directive (WFD) as set out in the River Basin Management Plan for Ireland 2018-2021.

 Development of the RBMP involved a characterisation and prioritisation assessment of all water bodies based on technical assessments, knowledge and information from Local Authoriites, Inland Fisheries and Irish Water, is supported by data gathered from Catchment Characterisation Workshops.

 Of the 4,829 water bodies, 1,460 were considered ‘at risk’ of not meeting their WFD status objective, based on pressures from agriculture (53%), hydromorphology (24%), urban wastew water (20%), forestry (16%), domestic waste water (11%), peat extractive industry (8%) and urban runoff (9%).